 - 1. Diffuse Axonal Injury suggests that the axons, the connective wires in the brain, stretch and shear as a product of the forces experienced in the brain. - 2.
-The second is a neurometabolic crisis whereby the cells in the brain de-shape because of the forces from a concussive impact.
-Subsequently, there is a chemical imbalance both inside and external to the cells with the wrong chemicals entering the cell.
+The second is a biochemical theory whereby the concussion causes an energy crisis in the brain by increasing energy demand, decreasing energy supply, and altering metabolic resources (Walton et al., 2020).
 This prevents the brain's ability to send messages, a process known as action potential, which requires energy to resolve.